-So you’ve got a solid and stable inversion table on which you love hanging upside down and feel your back pain and muscle stress ease away.
-Either that or you are seriously considering getting one!
+So you’ve got a solid and stable inversion table on which you love hanging upside down and feel your back pain and muscle stress ease away?

 But that’s probably all you know about your inversion table which you’ve been using consistently to relax your body.
 Actually, you’re not alone.